 - Once the water is boiling, turn the heat down to medium to low.
 Mix chocolate thoroughly.

 - Add the food coloring before the chocolate is fully melted and mix well.

-- Fill both chocolate molds to the top and look underneath the mold to see air pockets.
-If there are, use a knife or toothpick to get rid of the bubbles.
+- Fill both chocolate molds to the top.
+Make sure to look underneath the mold to see air pockets.
+If there are, use a knife or toothpick to remove the bubbles.

 - Place the chocolate-filled molds together and clip the edges to all the sides.

 - Let the chocolate cool on your kitchen counter for two or more hours.

 - Place the mold in the refrigerator for 45 minutes if you like.

 - Once the chocolate is no longer warm to the touch, take off clips and gently pull the mold off in sections.
 You'll see the chocolate lift from the mold.
 Work your way around the bunny until it lifts clean of the mold.

 - Lift the bunny out of the mold carefully and trim off excess chocolate.

 - Trim the bottom of the bunny so that the surface is flat.
 The bunny will stand if you trimmed it well.